 If you’re planning a business trip or holiday in Kiev, you may require a Ukraine Tourist Visa.
 Armenia, Azerbaijan, Georgia, Moldova, and Uzbekistan are the only Ukraine visa-exempt counties.
 However, passport holders from over 60 authorities may enter Ukraine for a maximum of 90 days within a 180 day period.
 This includes all EU member countries, as well as Japanese, Russian, Canadian and US citizens.

-An additional 46 countries are eligible to apply online for the electronic visa for Ukraine.
-These include Australia and New Zealand, a majority of South American countries and many Asian nations.
+An additional 52 countries are eligible to apply online for the electronic visa for Ukraine.
+These include Australia and New Zealand, a majority of South American countries and many Asian nations, including China.
 Arab League countries such as Kuwait, Qatar, and Saudi Arabia can also apply for the e-Visa for Ukraine.

 How to Get the Ukraine Visa

-However, many travelers will have to arrange their Ukranian Tourist Visa before arrival.
+The majority travelers will have to arrange their Ukranian Tourist Visa before arrival in the country.
 The application process can be completed in person at any Ukranian embassy or consulate.
 However, it is now much faster and easier for eligible passport holders to complete the online Ukraine visa application form.

 Citizens of those counties eligible to apply for the e-Visa need to make sure they first comply with Ukraine visa requirements.
 When completing the online form, applicants need to have a valid passport from an eligible country, pay the visa fee with a debit or credit card, and provide a current email address to receive the visa.